-MVP Medicare Patriot Plan with Part D (PPO) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
+MVP Medicare Gold Giveback with Part D (PPO) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+If you receive services not covered by our plan, you are responsible for paying the full cost of services.

 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.

 These services will not count toward the out-of-pocket maximum on medical services.
 You can call the MVP Medicare Customer Care Center when you want to know how much of your benefit limit you have already used.

-SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+SECTION 5 How are your medical services covered when you are in a clinical research study?

-Section 5.1 What is a "clinical research study"?
+Section 5.1 What is a clinical research study?

-A clinical research study (also called a "clinical trial") is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
+A clinical research study (also called a clinical trial) is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
 Certain clinical research studies are approved by Medicare.
 Clinical research studies approved by Medicare typically request volunteers to participate in the study.